vvscode/docs/README.md

 ### Images

 Images are referenced relative to the document that shows the image.

 ![Image reference](/images/image-ref.png)

+### Add a New Category

+To be able to add a new category you have to have access to [readme dashboard](https://dash.readme.io).
+There you can add an category, i.e. you want to create a new SMS category called "SMS SMPP", in `/docs` the corresponding folder name would be `sms-smpp` and the path `/docs/sms-smpp`.
+If you do not have access do the dashboard you can ask [Amar V](mailto:amar.vrbanjac@sinch.com) to give you access, or to create the desired category.

 ## 3. Deploy